BakrH/BH_AIML/README.md

 The dataset includes the following attributes:

 - **brokered by**: Categorially encoded agency/broker responsible for the listing.
-- **status**: Indicates the housing status, which can be:
-  - a.
-Ready for sale
+- **status**: Indicates the housing status, which can be: Ready for sale or Sold.
-  - b.
-Ready to build
 - **price**: The housing price, which can either be the current listing price or the recently sold price if the house has been sold recently.
 - **bed**: The number of bedrooms in the property.
 - **bath**: The number of bathrooms in the property.